 - Other close family and friends with health anxiety.

 Health anxiety is a continuous source of worry and frustration for the individual.
-In addition to the genuine concerns about underlying health problems, Sufferers often feel undermined and that they are being judged as behaving in a weak or bogus manner.
+In addition to the genuine concerns about having or developing underlying health problems, sufferers often feel undermined by their health worries and that they are being judged as weak or time wasting.
 Continuous health worry leads to checking, reassurance seeking and medical appointments or tests.
-The problem is that whilst checking or reassurance helps to resolve the immediate health worry, it reinforces the idea that health worry can only be resolved by obtaining a definitive result.
+Whilst checking or reassurance helps to resolve the immediate health worry, it validates and reinforces the assumption that health worry can only be resolved by obtaining a definitive result.
 This creates a vicious cycle of continuous worry, checking and hypervigilance to bodily sensations or feelings of illness.
-Health anxiety can gradually shift the focus of daily life to a continuous cycle of worrying about illness and seeking medical reassurance.
+If not treated using Cognitive Behavioural Therapy, health anxiety can developed into an overwhelming preoccupation and lead to a continuous cycle of worrying about illness and seeking medical reassurance.

-- Bodily changes are always a sign that something is wrong.
+- Bodily changes or sensations are always a sign that something is wrong.

-- Detailed tests are the only way to really rule out an illness.
+- Medical tests are the only way to rule out an illness.

-- Being "healthy" means that you do not experience any physical symptoms or sensations.
+- Being "healthy" means that I should never experience physical symptoms or sensations.

-- If the doctor sends me for any tests, this means that there is something wrong.
+- If a doctor sends me for tests, then something wrong.